 Other Things to do in the Area

 On a trip to Sherwood Forest look for birds including nuthatches, jays, woodpeckers and redstarts and marvel in the shadow of the historic Major Oak.
-You can browse the Visitor Centre shops or relax with a coffee in the Forest Table Restaurant.
+On-site café/restaurant – refreshments available.
+Picnic Site.
+Toilets for disabled visitors

 - White and/or yellow standard controls suitable for beginners